Loader gif

 In order to start building your wealth, you need to become intimately familiar with the glories of compound interest.
 It’s more than a mathematical equation; it’s the reason you can become a millionaire with what feels like a modest salary.

-Compound interest is when your money earns interest on your interest.
+Compound interest is when your earns interest on your interest.
 Think of it this way: you invested $100, and it earned $8 in year one.
 In year two, you’re earning returns on $108, not just the initial $100 you invested.
 That process starts a slow, but effective snowball course toward building your wealth.

 Compound interest can also be your money’s greatest foe when you’re trying to pay off debt.
 The interest makes it feel like you’re never making a dent in the principal balance of your loan.